NinerBull/tRP3_RPNameInQuests/README.md

 * Typing `/trp3 questtext` in chat.
 * Clicking the "RP Name in Quest Text" option from the Addon Compartment (Retail Only)

 From here, you'll have multiple options to select from.
-Note that these options are OOC Character Specific, and are not tied to your TRP 3 Character Profile.
+Note that these options are OOC Character Specific, and are not tied to your TRP3 Character Profile.

 * Select how NPCs should address you when they say your Name.
 (This is "Title + First Name + Last Name" by default.)
 * Select what Race NPCs call you.
 (This is "OOC Race Name" by default.)